 JSA (Joint Security Area), also known as Panmunjom is one of the most popular tourist destinations in Korea and it became the center of all attention from the world when North Korean leader Kim Jong Un and South Korean President Moon Jae-in met at the border truce village of Panmunjom(JSA) to discuss the unification of South and North Korea in 2018.

 The bridge is more like a symbolic bridge built back in 1998, wishing unification between two Koreas.
 Its northern part is a civilian control area and the first door to DMZ.
 Everyone, male or female, Korean or foreigner, should gain a license to cross the bridge.
 If one is a foreigner, he/she has to present a passport, and if Korean, ID before traversing the bridge.

 The current building was constructed on July 9, 1998.
 It was built by the founder of Hyundai to host reunions of families separated during the Korean War.
-However, since North Korea has worried about sending their people through the division line of JSA, the house has been used only for Red Cross staffs and the liaison officers of South Korea.
+However, since North Korea has worried about sending its people through the division line of JSA, the house has been used only for Red Cross staff and the liaison officers of South Korea.